Movement Overview

 It makes direction easier to recognize.

-Direction is often the first sign that movement is beginning to organize instead of drift.
+Direction is often the first sign that movement is beginning to organize instead of scatter.

 Continuity